 San Francisco Ferry Terminal Emergency Repairs, Contract No. 2019-F-030.
 District hired a consultant to prepare drawings and bid documents to perform repairs at the San Francisco Ferry Terminal damaged by a vessel collision that occurred on November 23, 2018.
 On December 20, 2019, the Board, by Resolution No.2019-085, ratified the emergency action of the General Manager authorizing award of Contract No. 2019-F-030, San Francisco Ferry Terminal Repairs, to Power Engineering Construction in the amount of \$1,390,550.00.
 The Notice to Proceed was issued effective October 9, 2019.
 The contractor has performed field verifications and prepared work plans and other submittals for the project.
 On September 30, 2020, the District received the California Regional Water Quality Control Board, San Francisco Bay Region, general construction permit associated with the work.
 On October 6, 2020, the contractor received the Port of San Francisco construction permit.
 The contractor completed its initial work plans and submittals and on October 19, 2020, commenced field activities.
 The contractor has completed the original scope of work including removal and replacement of the rubber fenders, removal and replacement of support pile rub block, repair to the dolphin concrete cap and installation of steel casings around select piling.
-District staff found additional items requiring repair and have requested from the contractor a cost proposal.
-The contractor is working on the cost proposal.

 On August 12, 2020, District staff met with representatives from the Port of San Francisco to discuss final details and extent of the repairs necessary to the City property due to the vessel collision.
 During this meeting, the Port of San Francisco and District agreed to the scope of repairs.
 Engineering staff and their consultant have completed the construction documents for the necessary repairs and submitted permit applications to the Water Quality Control Board and the Port of San Francisco.
 The District received the construction permits from the Water Board on December 21, 2020 and from the Port of San Francisco on December 28, 2020.
 Staff negotiated pricing and issued a contract change order in the amount of \$393,881.00 with the contractor for the promenade repair work.
-The contractor has begun the promenade repairs.
-The repair work is continuing.
+The contractor has completed the promenade repairs, except for punch list items.

 Larkspur Ferry Terminal Fuel Tank Cleaning, Inspection, and Rehabilitation, Contract No. 2020-F-008.
 District staff is preparing a request for proposals for services to clean, inspect and perform minor repairs to the District's four (4) 75,000 gallon above ground diesel fuel storage tanks located at the District's Larkspur Ferry Terminal.

 Conceptual Designs, Environmental Studies and Engineering Services for Modifications and Improvements to the Larkspur, San Francisco, and Sausalito Ferry Terminal Facilities, PSA No. 2010-FT-3.
 A Request for Proposal (RFP) to engage consultants to perform this work was advertised on May 19, 2009, and on July 7, 2009, six proposals were received.
 On September 25, 2009, the Board authorized execution of a Professional Services Agreement with Moffatt & Nichol.
 The Notice to Proceed was issued effective November 2, 2009.
 Soil borings for evaluating geotechnical conditions at the San Francisco site and Sausalito site were performed between November 5 and November 12, 2010.
 The consultant completed the site surveys and alternative designs for each terminal.
 Staff completed evaluation of the alternative designs.
 Staff presented the design concepts to the Building and Operating Committee at its January 27, 2011, meeting.